thgossler/AzSaveMoney/README.md

 ## Donate

-If you wish to use the tool but are unable to contribute, please consider donating an amount that reflects its value to you.
+If you are using the tool but are unable to contribute technically, please consider promoting it and donating an amount that reflects its value to you.
 You can do so either via PayPal

 [![Donate via PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=JVG7PFJ8DMW7J)